dereuromark/cakephp-upgrade/README.md

 c) Run any of the above commands.
 You should start with "Upgrade.Upgrade all" to fix the most important stuff.

+Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.

 ## Disclaimer

 Use this script ONLY after backing up your app folder.